-The Bradley Manning defense fund is hosted by Courage to Resist in collaboration with the Bradley Manning Support Network.
-Funding Bradley's chosen legal defense team has always been our top priority.
-However, the final outcome of the proceedings will depend on not only the legal arguments, but on public opinion and the disposition of key military and civilian leaders as well.
-Bradley's court martial will begin on June 3, 2013.
-For more information, check out the defense fund FAQ (although it is somewhat dated).
+The Private Manning defense fund is hosted by Courage to Resist in collaboration with the Private Manning Support Network.
+Funding Pvt.
+Chelsea (formerly Bradley) Manning's chosen legal defense team has always been our top priority.
+In the wake of the outrageous 35 year prison sentence decreed by military judge Colonel Denise Lind, we believe that the final outcome will depend on not only on legal arguments, but on public opinion as we enter into pardon and clemency petitions, as well as the appeals process.

 Or, send checks payable “Courage to Resist” to: Courage to Resist, 484 Lake Park Ave #41, Oakland CA 94610.
 Please note “Manning defense” on the check’s memo line.

-The Bradley Manning legal trust account is managed by Bradley's attorney David Coombs under regulation of the Massachusetts IOLTA (Interest on Lawyers Trust Accounts) Program and the American Bar Association.
-All proceeds offset Bradley's legal expenses.
+The Private Manning legal trust account is managed by attorney David Coombs under regulation of the Massachusetts IOLTA (Interest on Lawyers Trust Accounts) Program and the American Bar Association.
+All proceeds offset Pvt.
+Manning's legal expenses.
 Any funds remaining at the end of Bradley's court martial will be available to him for appeals.
-Any funds remaining at the resolution of the legal case will become Bradley's with interest.
+Any funds remaining at the resolution of the legal case will become Pvt.
+Manning'ss with interest.

 Send checks payable "IOLTA / Manning" to: Courage to Resist, 484 Lake Park Ave #41, Oakland CA 94610